meffie/virt-lab/README.md

 # Virtual Linux Lab

-Install sets of virtual guests using cloud-init images on a local KVM hypervisor.
-Guest sets are defined in a simple configuration file.
-The last MAC address assigned to each guest is saved for the next generation.
+Install virtual guests using cloud-init images on a local KVM hypervisor.
+Guest sets are defined in a configuration file.
+The last MAC address assigned to each guest is saved and reused for the next generation.

-`virt-lab` can be useful for spinning up clusters of guests for testing and/or development and then removing them after the tests have been run.
+`virt-lab` can be useful for spinning up temporary clusters of guests for testing or development.

-`virt-lab` uses the excellent [`kvm-install-vm`][1] shell script written by Giovanni Torres to download and install the cloud-init images.
+`virt-lab` is based on the excellent [`kvm-install-vm`][1] shell script written by Giovanni Torres to download and install cloud-init images.

+## Usage

+      usage: virt-lab [<options>] <command> [<name>]

+      Commands:
+        create <name>     create a set of guests destroy <name>    destroy a set of guests start <name>      start a set of guests stop <name>       shutdown a set of guests list              list guest sets
+        help              show help
+        version           show version

+      Install and remove sets of guests on a local hypervisor using cloud-init images.

+Guest set names are defined in the file `$HOME/virt-lab.cfg`.
+The `--config` option may be used to specify an alternate configuration file.

 ## Setup

-You need to have the KVM hypervisor installed, along with a few other tools.
+A local KVM hypervisor must be installed and running along with a few other tools.

+* [`kvm-install-vm`][1]
-* [kvm-install-vm][1]
+* `virt-install`
-* genisoimage or mkisofs
+* `genisoimage` or `mkisofs`
-* virt-install
-* libguestfs-tools-c
+* `libguestfs-tools-c`
-* qemu-img
+* `qemu-img`
-* libvirt-client
+* `libvirt-client`

+The `kvm-install-vm` tool will need to be downloaded from github.com.
+Distribution packages are not available at this time.

 ### Setup playbook

-An Ansible playbook to install the KVM hypervisor and required tools is provided in the setup directory.
+An Ansible playbook to install the KVM hypervisor and the required tools is provided in the setup directory.
 This should be run as a regular user on the local machine.
-The playbook requires roles from Ansible galaxy which are listed in the requirements file.
+The required role to run this playbook are listed in the `requirements.yaml` file so you can install the with `ansible-galaxy`.

 The run the playbook:

     $ cd setup
     $ ansible-galaxy install -r requirements.yaml
     $ ansible-playbook virtlab.yaml

-After running the play book, log out and and then back in again to join the new libvirt group.
+After running the play book, be sure to log out and then back it to your linux session in order to join the newly created libvirt user groups.
+Verify you have access by running the `virsh list` command.

 ### Guest hostname resolution